Seminars

 - Wednesday, February 24, and Thursday, February 25, 2021,Webinar WINIR-sponsored event Repugnant Behaviors organized by Alain MARCIANO

-- Revealed Preference of Decision-Makers for Priority Setting in Health Technology Assessment: Evidence from the French National Health Authority Committees.Pauline KERGALL, Erwan AUTIN,Marlène GUILLON, Valérie CLEMENT.
+- Revealed Preferences of Decision-Makers for Priority Setting in Health Technology Assessment: Evidence from the French National Health Authority Committees.Pauline KERGALL, Erwan AUTIN,Marlène GUILLON, Valérie CLEMENT.

 - Why France Spends Less on Drugs Than the U.S.: A Comparative Study of Drug Pricing and Pricing Regulation.
 Veronique C. RAIMOND, William B. FELDMAN, Benjamin N. ROME, Aaron S. KESSELHEIM.